 - Crypto_Boot, https://avrusb.wikidot.com/project:crypto-boot, USB, IAR(C); Crypted AES; ATmega32; 12MHz.

-There are even more bootloaders but most of them are for COM port.
+There are even more bootloaders, but most of them are for COM port.
 These can be adapted to USB by using USART to USB bridges like FT245BM.
-But probably it is more convenient when USB is connected directly to MCU and communication part is done by firmware USB driver.
+It is probably more convenient when the USB is connected directly to MCU, and the firmware USB driver does the communication part.